What degree will I earn?

 TOEFL Speak Test: 24.3; 20 – 30

-- What will happen if my application / GRE scores is submitted late or I have not taken the GRE?
-Incomplete applications are at a competitive disadvantage.
+We are not able to accept applications after 11:59PM on the final deadline date.
+Incomplete applications could be at a competitive disadvantage.
 Thus, all application information should be submitted on or before the application deadline.